Elcot Park Hotel

-The Retreat at Elcot Park is the second hotel from British hospitality brand The Signet Collection, and opened in Spring 2022.
-Housed in a Grade II-listed 18th-century building located near Kintbury, between Hungerford and Newbury, The Retreat is a 55 bedroom hotel set in 16 acres of grounds.
+The Retreat at Elcot Park is a hotel housed in a Grade II-listed 18th-century building located near Kintbury, between Hungerford and Newbury, The Retreat is a 55 bedroom hotel set in 16 acres of grounds.

 History

 The Elcot Park estate was purchased by Anthony Bushby Bacon (1772 - 1827), the son of a wealthy Welsh industrialist, from Charles Dundas, 1st Baron Amesbury, a prominent landowner from nearby Barton Court.
 He built the house in 1817.
 The gardens of Elcot Park were laid out in an English landscape style, with the area around the mansion laid to lawns with clumps of trees, woodland walks and distant views over the Kennet valley.
 There also was a walled kitchen garden with a range of glasshouses, including four greenhouses for vines and peaches, and also a pine pit heated with hot water.
 Elcot Park was well known in the nineteenth century for Bacon's implementation of hot water heating in the glasshouses.

 When Anthony Bacon died in 1827, he was heavily in debt with two mortgages against the house.
 His son, Charles Bacon, bought the house in 1831 after clearing the debts, but seemed to continue to have financial difficulties as he had to sell the property in 1844.
 The sale documents from that time still exist and show Elcot Park was sold with 122 acres in contrast with today's 16 acres.